-- You must respond within 1 month after receipt of the request - if more time is needed because the response is complex, an extension of up to 2 months is permissible, provided this is communicated to the data subject in a timely manner within the first month; - if you do not act on the request and are refusing on acceptable grounds, inform the data subject on this decision without delay and at the latest within one month of receipt of the request. - if the request is submitted electronically, any information should preferably be provided by electronic means as well, - if you do process the individual's personal data, make sure to include as a minimum the following information in your response: - \circ the purposes of the processing; - o the categories of personal data concerned; - the recipients or categories of recipients to whom personal data has been or will be disclosed, in particular in third countries or international organisations, including any appropriate safeguards for transfer of data, such as Binding Corporate Rules or EC model clauses; - where possible, the envisaged period for which personal data will be stored, or, if not possible, the criteria used to determine that period; - the rights of the individual to request rectification or erasure of personal data (known as 'the right to be forgotten') or restriction of processing of the individual's personal data, or the right of the individual to object to such processing; - \circ the right to lodge a complaint with the Information Commissioner; - if the data has not been collected from the data subject: the source of such data obtained from another third party, collected from a website for example, unless the data subject already knows this - the existence of any automated decision-making, including profiling and any meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject. - provide a copy of the personal data in permanent format.
-If the original request was submitted electronically, then the information should be provided in a commonly used electronic format such as .pdf or .csv. - explain any abbreviations or complex codes that the data subject might not understand.
+- the purposes of the processing; - the categories of personal data concerned; For details of latest review see meeting minutes and document management system. ${\odot}\,$ the recipients or categories of recipients to whom personal data has been or will be disclosed, in particular in third countries or international organisations, including any appropriate safeguards for transfer of data, such as Binding Corporate Rules or EC model clauses; \circ where possible, the envisaged period for which personal data will be stored, or, if not possible, the criteria used to determine that period; the rights of the individual to request rectification or erasure of personal data (known as 'the right to be forgotten') or restriction of processing of the individual's personal data, or the right of the individual to object to such processing; \circ the right to lodge a complaint with the Information Commissioner; $\circ\;$ if the data has not been collected from the data subject: the source of such data - obtained from another third party, collected from a website for example, unless the data subject already knows this $\circ\;$ the existence of any automated decision-making, including profiling and any meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

+provide a copy of the personal data in permanent format.
+If the original request was submitted electronically, then the information should be provided in a commonly used electronic format such as .pdf or .csv.